HomeArticlesGuideEmail Marketing Guide

 Use an Email ROI Calculator to run this consistently across campaigns, which makes it easy to spot which campaign types (promotional, educational, re-engagement) deliver the strongest return.

-Why email's ROI is structurally higher than paid channels: unlike paid search or social advertising, where every impression and click carries a marginal cost, the marginal cost of sending one more email to an existing subscriber is close to zero.
-The upfront cost — building the list — has already been paid in Step 1.
-This is precisely why list quality matters so much more for email than for paid channels: a paid campaign with a mediocre audience match still produces some return because you're paying per click regardless, but an email campaign sent to a poorly matched list produces low engagement and, over time, actively damages the sender reputation that protects every future send.
+Email's ROI runs structurally higher than paid channels for a simple reason: unlike paid search or social advertising, where every impression and click carries a marginal cost, the marginal cost of sending one more email to an existing subscriber sits close to zero.
+The upfront cost, building the list, has already been paid in Step 1.
+This is precisely why list quality matters so much more for email than for paid channels.
+A paid campaign with a mediocre audience match still produces some return because you're paying per click regardless, but an email campaign sent to a poorly matched list produces low engagement and, over time, actively damages the sender reputation that protects every future send.

 Step 4: Segment Your List for Relevance